Ledgerback/Bikestream/Datasets/Readme.md

 ## Purpose

-The datasets from the electric-bike and GPS-enabled device in their raw format.
+The datasets from the electric-bike and GPS-enabled device in their raw (.txt/.log) and manipulated (.json) formats.